What is a Medwakh Pipe?

 What are Medwakh pipes made of?

-The first Medwakhs were crudely carved from animal bones, often goats’ bones, or moulded from clay.
+The first Medwakhs date back to the 14th century in Iran were Shepherds crudely carved their pipes from animal bones, often goats’ bones, or moulded from clay.
 Since then, a lot has changed but the basic design still shines through.
-Pipes are often still hand carved but much more lavishly engraved, often with brass inlays and even dyed in a variety of colours.
+Pipes are often still hand carved but much more lavishly engraved, often with brass inlays and even hand painted in a variety of colours.

 The range of materials used has increased greatly, with pipes being made from bone, wood, glass, steel, silver, gold, plastics and stone.
 Wooden pipes are by far the most common due to low cost and versatility of design.
 A certain elegance can be achieved through good craftsmanship and quality wood which is very desirable.
 Hardwoods like Walnut, Cherry and Briar are well known to make for beautiful pipes that stand the test of time.